Skip to main content

 Biosketch

 Dr. Kate Donohue joined the faculty at the University of Maryland School of Medicine in 2017.
 She completed her undergraduate studies at The College of the Holy Cross in Worchester, MA with a B.A. in Psychology and a minor in Chemistry.
 She attended medical school at the State University of New York at Buffalo Jacobs School of Medicine and graduated in 2013, cum laude with research honors.
 She then matriculated to the University of Maryland and completed her residency training in Internal Medicine and Pediatrics, serving as Chief Resident in her fourth year of training.
 She graduated from residency in 2017 and subsequently joined the faculty at University of Maryland School of Medicine with appointments in both Internal Medicine and Pediatrics.
-Dr. Donohue is also enrolled at the Johns Hopkins School of Education and is working towards her Master of Education in the Health Professions.
-She currently works as an attending physician in the Medical Intermediate Care Unit, Internal Medicine teaching services and the Pediatric Emergency Room.

 Research/Clinical Keywords

-medical education, mentoring, burnout
+medical education, mentoring, curriculum development

 Awards and Affiliations